gregorriegler/Testing-Without-Mocks/README.md

 ## What to mock, or: How big should a unit be?

+## Don't Mock Values
+Properties, Settings, Value Objects are things you don't want to mock.
+It's easier to use the real one, and it gives us more confidence as it also tests those values.
+On top of that it allows for safe refactoring on the Values interface.

 ## Mocking Antipatterns
 Mocking in it self is already a code smell.
 A codesmell indicates that something might be wrong with the code, but is not necessary the case. https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a